IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_images.html.markdown

 The following attributes are exported:

-* `images` - List of all images in the IBM Power Virtual Server Cloud.
+* `image_info` - List of all images in the IBM Power Virtual Server Cloud.
   * `name` - The name for this image.
   * `id` - The unique identifier for this image
   * `state` - The state of the operating system.